axe-api/docs/docs/advanced/ioc/index.md

 # IoC

 **Inversion of Control** (IoC) is a design principle (although, some people refer to it as a pattern).
-As the name suggests, it is used to invert different kinds of controls in object-oriented design to achieve loose coupling. [\*](https://www.tutorialsteacher.com/ioc/inversion-of-control)
+As the name suggests, it is used to invert different kinds of controls in object-oriented design to achieve loose coupling. <a href="https://www.tutorialsteacher.com/ioc/inversion-of-control" target="_blank" rel="noreferrer">[\*]</a>

 Axe API provides a simple IoC structure to create testable codes.
 Let's review the following hook;